Anthony J. Leingang Memorial Scholarship (senior only; faculty/staff nominated)

 This scholarship was created in honor of Michael Don Schneberger, and awards outstanding students who exemplify the lifestyle of Michael.
 The candidate receiving this annual scholarship is a student about to complete his junior year at Damien High School.
 In his three years at Damien, he has excelled in academics, in his extra-curricular involvement and is well-liked by faculty and peers.

 Named in loving memory of Nancy Lynch, mother of James Lynch '85, Brian Lynch '84 and Michael Lynch '81, the endowed scholarship will provide financial aid to deserving students who may not otherwise have the opportunity to attend to Damien High School.
 Recipients of the scholarship will embody the values exhibited by Mrs. Lynch throughout her life – courage, courtesy, education, and helping others in need whenever possible.
 The Scholarship Committee will select the recipient(s) each year from the applicants to Damien's Tuition Assistance program.
+No application required.